hangx969/learning-notes/Azure/Jfrog-artifactory.md

 - Create a postgresql flexible server
 - set up data folder
-  - create a data disk, format to ext4 and mount it to /app/jfrog as data store path.
+  - create a data disk (32G), format to ext4 and mount it to /app/jfrog as data store path.
+  - configure fstab

 ~~~sh
 mkdir /app/jfrog